 IGTV Supports Landscape / Widescreen Video

 You can now upload videos that don’t take up the full screen vertically.
-If you upload a typical landscape 16:9 video, IGTV will automatically change the screen orientation when the phone is turned sideways to fill the screen.
+If you upload a typical landscape 16:9 video, you can tap the square corner icon on the bottom right corner in IGTV to change the screen orientation to widescreen.
 Before this change, your IGTV video had to be shot or rendered at 9:16 vertical video to fill the screen.

 Repost Other People’s Content in Your Newsfeed

 Instagram does not have a native share function that allows you to post someone else’s content to your own feed.
 There are a few apps that allow you to do this, but the one I have used is Repost app.

 Instagram algorithms dictate what people see in the feed based on a number of variables.
 One of them is engagement.
 This means not everyone will see what you’ve posted.
 To drive extra views on to a new post is to share it to your Stories.
 What people will commonly do is find a way to tease or entice people to click the post to create some urgency to see it.

 This is great for sharing other people’s posts you like into your own Stories.
 I like to think this is Instagram’s way of allowing users to share other content and posts.